Preschool Mission Statement

 To register for preschool, a completed information packet is required for our files (medical consent forms, allergy information, immunization records, emergency contact, etc.).

-Enrollment for the upcoming fall opens on January 1 to those children of parents/guardians of Concordia Lutheran Church and to children already enrolled in the program.
-Siblings of children already enrolled in the program may enroll February 1 as space allows.
+Enrollment for the upcoming fall opens in December to children already enrolled in the program.
+Siblings of children already enrolled and to those children of parents/guardians who are members of Concordia Lutheran Church, regular attenders and those who consider Concordia their home church may enroll February 1 as space allows.
 Enrollment opens to those on the waiting list and to the public on March 1 as space allows.

 If it should become necessary for you to withdraw your child from preschool, we ask for two-week notification prior to withdrawal.